 - 2.1.
 The project Mid-Term Review (MTR), which was instituted between March to July 2021, highlighted that overall performance of the project was behind target for several of reasons, and that significant adaptive management would be required immediately to address identified challenges. - 2.2.
 One of the recommendations was that under Component 2, the project should identify and engage NGOs/CSOs partners to implement some Component 2 activities.
 The MTR noted that some of the NGOs/CSOs have been working in the two Districts and their knowledge and experience would improve project implementation. - 2.3.
 The project partners recognize the experience, capacity, and established track record of several NGOs/CSOs which are active in the project landscape and beyond.
-These have
+These have been identified as potential partners to be engaged in project execution, mainly under Component 2.

-- been identified as potential partners to be engaged in project execution, mainly under Component 2. - 2.4.
-It is further recognized that engaging these NGOs/CSOs would enable effective and efficient delivery of project results, which will contribute significantly to: accelerated performance, improved stakeholder engagement, and improved project sustainability plans. - 2.5.
-Following the MTR recommendations, a project reset process was instituted and based on pervious several community consultations, the revised ProDoc (see attached Annexure 1), and the HWC management strategy, has identified HWC interventions which could be implemented by an NGOs/CSOs in the remaining time of the project life. - 2.6.
-The project reset identified HWC hot spots in a total of six villages (see Annexure 2) where the KGDEP would support work packages extracted from the HWC management strategy. - 2.7.
-These HWC interventions will be implemented on behalf of the Ministry of Environment and Tourism, in close collaboration with the Department of Wildlife and National Parks, and the communities, as the beneficiaries. - 2.8.
-The IPs shall provide oversight and guidance for quality and assurance and monitoring, therefore there should be a scheduled progress reporting to the DWNP, the KGDEP, and the communities. - 2.9.
-In light of the above, UNDP is seeking the services of interested Botswana based NGOs/CSOs to undertake: development of a technical proposal; and implementation of HWC interventions in selected HWC hotspot areas. - 2.10.
+- 2.4.
+It is further recognized that engaging these NGOs/CSOs would enable effective and efficient delivery of project results, which will contribute significantly to: accelerated performance, improved stakeholder engagement, and improve project sustainability plans. - 2.5.
+Following the MTR recommendations, a project reset process was instituted and based on pervious several community consultations, the revised ProDoc (see attached Annexure 1) has identified community livelihood projects which could be implemented by the NGOs/CSOs in the remaining time of the project life. - 2.6.
+The project reset identified two Community Based organizations (CBOs), leasing GH10, and GH11 (see Annexure 2) where the KGDEP would support the identified livelihoods interventions for these particular CBOs. - 2.7.
+The projects are to be implemented on behalf of the Ministry of Environment and Tourism, in close collaboration with the respective Government Implementing Partners (IPs), The Technical Advisory Committee, and the communities. - 2.8.
+The IPs shall provide oversight and guidance for quality and assurance and monitoring, therefore there should be a scheduled progress reporting to the perspective IPs, the KGDEP, the advisory committee, and the community. - 2.9.
+In light of the above, UNDP is seeking the services of interested Botswana based NGOs/CSOs to undertake: development of a technical proposal, and implementation of sustainable projects for the selected community projects in the specific areas. - 2.10.
 Applicants are encouraged to familiarize themselves with all local conditions, policies and procedures, and institutional guidelines and standards, pertaining to the development of the project proposal and its implementation, as these may be necessary for sustainability beyond donor support.
 Applicants are, therefore advised to clearly define sustainability plans, or transitional plans beyond donor support. - 2.11.
-This call for proposals is for a Quality-Based Fixed Budget Selection (QB-FBS), for the development of project proposal and implementation of the projects listed in Annexure 2. - 2.12.
+This call for proposals is for a Quality-Based Fixed Budget Selection (QB-FBS), for the development of project proposal and implementation of the projects listed in Annexure 2, as outlined in the reset document. - 2.12.
 This call for proposal is for Botswana based and lawfully registered NGOs/CSOs.
 Kindly provide all necessary documents as proof of lawful registration and license to provide required services.